munificent/finch/doc/markdown/expressions.markdown

 ^title Expressions

-Expressions are the heart of any programming language&mdash; they're the building blocks for programs.
+Expressions are the heart of any programming language&mdash;they're the building blocks for programs.
 Finch, like many functional languages but unlike most C-derived languages, does not have statements, only expressions.
 We'll go over the different kinds of expressions Finch supports, starting from the bottom up.

 ## Comments